Neutron source: Light ion accelerators

-High-energy bremsstrahlung photoneutron/photofission systems
+Bremsstrahlung systems

-Neutrons are produced when photons above the nuclear binding energy of a substance are incident on that substance, causing it to undergo giant dipole resonance after which it either emits a neutron (photoneutron) or undergoes fission (photofission).
+In a bremsstrahlung system, Neutrons are produced when photons above the nuclear binding energy of a substance are incident on that substance, causing it to undergo giant dipole resonance after which it either emits a neutron (photoneutron) or undergoes fission (photofission).
 The number of neutrons released by each fission event is dependent on the substance.
 Typically photons begin to produce neutrons on interaction with normal matter at energies of about 7 to 40 MeV, which means that radiotherapy facilities using megavoltage X-rays also produce neutrons, and some require neutron shielding.
-In addition, electrons of energy over about 50 MeV may induce giant dipole resonance in nuclides by a mechanism which is the inverse of internal conversion, and thus produce neutrons by a mechanism similar to that of photoneutrons.
+In addition, electrons of energy over about 50 MeV may induce giant dipole resonance in nuclides by a mechanism which is the inverse of internal conversion and thus produce neutrons by a mechanism similar to that of photoneutrons.

 Large devices

 Nuclear fission reactors

 Nuclear fission within a reactor, produces many neutrons and can be used for a variety of purposes including power generation and experiments.
-Research reactors are often specially designed to allow placement of material samples into a high-neutron-flux environment.
+Research reactors are often specially designed to allow placement of material samples into a high neutron flux environment.

 Nuclear fusion systems

-Nuclear fusion, the fusing of heavy isotopes of hydrogen, also has the potential to produces large numbers of neutrons.
+Nuclear fusion, the fusing of heavy isotopes of hydrogen, has the potential to produces large numbers of neutrons.
 Small scale fusion systems exist for (plasma) research purposes at many universities and laboratories around the world.
 A small number of large scale fusion experiments also exist including the National Ignition Facility in the US, JET in the UK, and soon the ITER experiment currently under construction in France.
 None are yet used as neutron sources.

 Inertial confinement fusion has the potential to produce orders of magnitude more neutrons than spallation.
 This could be useful for neutron radiography which can be used to locate hydrogen atoms in structures, resolve atomic thermal motion and study collective excitation of nuclei more effectively than X-rays.